 Temasek, which had S$198 billion ($156 billion) of assets as of March, hired Gregory Curl, once a candidate for chief executive officer of Bank of America Corp.
-(BAC), almost two years ago.
+(BAC:US), almost two years ago.
 Curl, who has more than three decades of experience in banking as well as mergers and acquisitions, has the role of president of the Americas at Temasek, which said at the time that he will support its “strategic engagement” in that region.

 Temasek also expanded its investments in energy and resources companies, which now account for 6 percent of its holdings from 3 percent a year earlier.
 Latin American companies make up 1 percent of its portfolio, according to its annual report released last week.

 “As a matter of policy, we don’t comment on meetings with officials, or whether or not such meetings are involving us,” Stephen Forshaw, a spokesman for Temasek, said in an e-mail.

 Peru’s benchmark stock index will rally 10 percent or more this year as a recovery spurs at least one more initial share sale, Roberto Hoyle, chairman of Bolsa de Valores de Lima SA, which runs the main securities exchange, said this week.

 The Lima General Index has risen 3.2 percent in 2012 after paring an increase of 24 percent reached April 2.
 Stocks have fallen since then on concern Europe’s debt crisis and China’s economic slowdown will curb Peru’s exports of commodities such as copper and gold.